-Queensland has some of the best surf beaches in the country, if not the world.
+Queensland has some of the best surf beaches in the Australia, if not the world.
 The Gold Coast has many surf beaches (no wonder there’s a place called Surfers Paradise!), but there are also some top surfing spots further north.

 - Noosa Heads is a great place if you’re looking to learn to surf.
 The waves aren’t too harsh, there are plenty of surf schools around and it’s generally not too busy.